 Discounted Hunting and Fishing Licenses for Indiana Resident Veterans with Disabilities

-Indiana residents who have served in the armed forces and have a documented service connected disability eligible for a DAV license.
+Indiana residents who have served in the armed forces and have a documented service connected disability are eligible for a DAV license.
 If you're looking for the permit application for hunters with disabilities, visit our permitting website.

 Steps to get your DAV license:

 Applications are available from your County Veteran Service Officer or online.

 - Include your USDVA File number.

 - Send your application, payment for the license, and self-addressed stamped envelope to: